 There are some standards about cartridge and paper cost which was helpful for calculating data and having accurate result.
 For this purpose, an interview organized with an IT expert who has a good experience with cartridge and paper issues.
 He has 13 years of experience with government for maintaining cartridge and paper to most governmental sectors among Sulaymaniyah region.
 According to his speech, 1 cartridge can print out 1000 to 1200 A4 paper fully texted.
 In addition, adding background or logo will spend 1 A4 paper cartridge.
-On the people who wear glasses and who doesn't wear glasses.
-So, 44 of respondents among 150 participants rate this text as very bad because they were not happy with the size of it especially those who wear glasses voted for very bad and bad option.
-While bad option scored 41 participants and it's same as normal option.
-Other respondents voted for good option which are 22 participants and the rest 2 respondents chose very good option which is smallest amount in this test.
-Based on survey's result, those who voted for very good, good and even normal, they don't have eye problem that's why they were happy with font size 11.
-This result will not affect the aim of this research with readability test for font size 12 excellent results will generate.
+On the other hand, cost of 1 cartridge is 10,000 IQD.